Make beautiful resin trays with this DIY Resin Tray Makeover Tutorial.

 You’ll need about 30 minutes for all of the mixing, pouring, designing, and blowing out bubbles.

 - 4 to 6 colors of acrylic paints, I used these acrylics

 - 3 plastic cups (I used SOLO cups) for mixing the resin and 1 additional cup for each acrylic color

 - craft Popsicle sticks or other clean items to stir with

 - Straw or butane torch to blow out bubbles

 - And a tray, of course

-- Get all of your materials ready and set up BEFORE ever opening the resin.
+Get all of your materials ready and set up BEFORE ever opening the resin.
 Once you start mixing, they’ll be no time to find something or put drop cloths down.
-Get everything you might need ready beforehand.
 Also, have your straw and/or butane torch ready.

 Feeling inspired?
-Get out there and make your own .
-Follow the links above to get the things you’ll need.
+Follow this DIY Resin Tray Makeover Tutorial and Video.
 Have fun and let me know if you have questions.
 Or post pictures of your work and tag Abbotts At Home on FB, I’d love to see it!